usegalaxy-eu/website/_posts/2020-11-16-biohackathon.md

 ### [Hardening and Testing Galaxy cluster support with BioContainer](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/18)

 This project aimed at testing the Galaxy cluster support through Galaxy runners.
-In that direction, several [fixes](https://github.com/Laniakea-elixir-it/laniakea/issues/25) and [issues](https://github.com/galaxyproject/galaxy/issues/10677) were identified.
+The project team spent most of the week working on the Chronos runner to revamp it and integrate the Chronos infrastructure into the docker-galaxy project.
+In that direction, several [fixes](https://github.com/Laniakea-elixir-it/laniakea/issues/25), [pull request](https://github.com/bgruening/docker-galaxy-stable/pull/574), and [issues](https://github.com/galaxyproject/galaxy/issues/10677) were identified.

 ### [An interface between Galaxy and disease maps](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/27)